 Other measures that can be used as indicators for financial stability analysis are gross and net external debt.
 The main difference between IIP and external debt is the absence of all equity and investment fund shares components, financial derivatives and gold bullion in the latter.
 Gross external debt includes thus all debt liabilities of an economy, while net external debt (also taking into account all debt instruments) is calculated as liabilities minus assets.
 It has the opposite sign from net IIP (which is calculated as assets minus liabilities).
 For more information, see Data sources, section Interpreting external debt.

-Statistics about the international investment position are based on positions (or stocks) data which relate to the framework of balance of payments statistics.
+Statistics about the IIP are based on positions (or stocks) data which relate to the framework of balance of payments statistics.
 The main methodological reference is the Sixth Edition of the Balance of Payments and International Investment Position Manual (BPM6) of the International Monetary Fund (IMF).
-An updated version of BPM6 as well as the 2008 System of National Accounts (2008 SNA) is planned for mid-2025 partly in response to significant economic developments, including an increased role for globalisation, rising innovation and interconnectedness of financial markets, and a greater emphasis on using the balance sheet as a tool for understanding economic activity (asset-liability principle).
+An updated version of BPM6 as well as the 2008 System of National Accounts (2008 SNA) is planned for mid-2025 partly in response to significant economic developments, including an increased role for globalisation, rising innovation, digitalization and interconnectedness of financial and trade markets.
 The transmission of IIP data to Eurostat is covered by Regulation (EC) No 184/2005 of the European Parliament and of the Council of 12 January 2005 on Community statistics concerning balance of payments, international trade in services and foreign direct investment.
-New data requirements according to the BPM6 manual are included in Commission Regulation (EU) No 555/2012 of 22 June 2012 and Commission Regulation (EU) No 1013/2016 of 8 June 2016 as an amendment to the above.
+Data requirements according to the BPM6 manual are included in Commission Regulation (EU) No 555/2012 of 22 June 2012 and Commission Regulation (EU) No 1013/2016 of 8 June 2016 as an amendment to the above.

 Estimate of IIP of the EU

 The international investment position is an indicator of an economy’s external exposure in financial assets and liabilities to the rest of the world.
-This contributes most effectively to monetary policy analysis and foreign exchange rate policies.
-Given that the EU is not a homogeneous currency union (unlike the euro area), such a measure has been treated only with minor attention in the past, while the compilation of IIP was very relevant for monetary policy of the European Central Bank for Euro Area, while national IIP was important for Member States, both of euro area and ones which maintain their own national currencies.
-There have been, however, increasing demands for an IIP of the European Union for the purpose of financial stability analysis of the whole European Union.
+It contributes to monetary policy analysis and foreign exchange rate policies.
+Given that the EU is not a homogeneous currency union (unlike the euro area), the EU IIP has been treated only with minor attention in the past.
+There has been, however, increasing demand for an IIP of the European Union for the purpose of financial stability analysis of the whole European Union.
 In contrast, the euro area IIP is very relevant for analysis benefitting the monetary policy of the European Central Bank.

-However, the compilation of the IIP for the EU require a geographical breakdown of positions data.
-Firstly, all Member States would have to generally disseminate their assets and liabilities held outside the European Union (extra EU).
-Secondly, this would require all Member States to send also their positions in reserve assets (as a component of the IIP) vis-à-vis extra-EU to Eurostat.
+The compilation of the IIP for the EU requires a geographical breakdown of position data.
+All Member States would have to generally disseminate their assets and liabilities held outside the European Union (extra EU).
+This would require all Member States to send also their positions in reserve assets (as a component of the IIP) vis-à-vis extra-EU to Eurostat.
 Data requirements applying to Member States not participating in the Monetary Union are for international investment position generally less comprehensive compared with euro area Member States and geographical breakdown.
 The legal requirement for the dissemination of portfolio investment liabilities remains practically without geographical breakdown (Geo 1, rest of the world), and requires resorting to other data sourceswhile the dissemination of reserve assets is not covered by the above mentioned regulation.

 Interpreting external debt